MeysamKarimi/MG-ACO/README.md

 # Ant-Colony Optimization (ACO) for model generation
 This repository contains the prototype tool supporting the work in [1] that applies ACO for model generation with the aim of model transformation testing.
 It also contains the results of the experiments, with the corresponding files.

-## Source code and the Mutation Analysis for the ACO Approach for Test Case Generation

-This project contains the implementation of ACO approach to generate metamodel instances in the context of model transfromation testing.
-Also, this project supports and verifies the mutation analysis performed in [1].

 ## Prototype tool
 It has been developed with Eclipse Modeling Tools, version IDE 2020-06 (4.16.0).
 The following plugins are needed: MDE Testing Framework [2], anATLyzer [3] and ATL.